Pediatric Mental Health in Primary Care 2018 Conference

 - Allied Health Care Professionals

-The CE learning objective is to increase PCPs’ capacity to recognize and treat mental and behavioral health needs of children and adolescents in their care.
+The CE learning objective is to increase clinicians’ capacity to recognize and treat mental and behavioral health needs of children and adolescents in their care.
 The medical home is a setting with which families are familiar and comfortable, and they trust their primary care providers.
 Therefore, pediatric mental health education for primary care is critical in allowing patients and families to get the mental health care they need.
-The specific goal is to educate PCPs in the assessment, diagnosis, and management of children and adolescents with mild-to-moderate mental and behavioral health problems.
+The specific goal is to educate primary care providers in the assessment, diagnosis, and management of children and adolescents with mild-to-moderate mental and behavioral health problems.

 Activity Director: Rosa Kim, MD